ganrad/openai-api-router/README.md

 - Azure AI Translator (Limited API support - Text Translation only)
 - Azure AI Content Safety (Limited API support - Analyze Text and Analyze Image only)

-If you are looking for the foundational building blocks to quickly implement ***AI Information Assistant (a.k.a AI Chatbot)*** solutions then you have come to the right place.
+If you are looking for the foundational building blocks to quickly implement and deploy ***AI Information Assistant (a.k.a AI Chatbot)*** solutions on Azure then the *AI Services API Gateway* can help shorten the time to value.
+This *solution accelerator* can provide 80-90% of the functionality required to implement AI Solutions and Chatbots.
 Please read on.

-**Recipe:** AI Information Assistant Solution **Ingredients:**
+**Recipe:** AI Information Assistant

+**Ingredients:**

 - **Intelligent Traffic Routing** +
 - **Retrievable Augmented Generation (On Your Data)** +
 - **Semantic Caching** +